tugbayatilla/adventcode22/Day5/goals.md

-- get rid of GetCargoState
-  - cover, returns count of stacks in cargo
 - get rid of AddCrateToStack
   - Cargo returns getStack and it returns Stack object
     - Stack object has AddCrate functionality